seunghyupoh3517/Restaurant_Tinder_Web_Application/README.md

 ### Imported from https://glitch.com/~tinder-websocket-final
 ### Project created by Seunghyup Alex Oh, Jinwoo Jeong

-# Glitch Websocket chat app
+# Restaurant Tinder Web Application
+### Restuaurant Tinder is a web application that helps decide on a restaurant for a group of clients based on voting system.
+Host can initiate the game and choose the cuisine, location for the restaurant candidates.

 An example using Websockets to allow the Server to broadcast messages to a group of clients.

 ## Things to notice
 - "Broadcasting" here is just sending the same message to every client that is connected (you can see this in server.js)
 - There are two html files: The user who starts the app at index.hmtl is the first one to join the chat, and later ones should start at client.html.
-- Messages are sent to the Server from the browser code - not as HTTP requests, by calling "connection.send"
+- Messages are sent to the Server from the browser code - not as HTTP requests, by calling "connection.send" (Websockets to allow server to broadcast messages to a group of clients)

 #### How do clients/players get a restaurant like picture, rating, price etc?
 ##### From database where you input the result of the return from YELP search API.
 You can just send all the clients a JSON object.
 We send list of restaurants to clients in beginning of game, so every player has same copy - send them as game goes along